When it comes to spending money to make money; how much is the right amount to spend?

 We would advise placing at least 70% of your budget every month into your top campaigns driving conversion.
 These are reliable campaigns you can trust to always deliver high-quality leads.

 To keep on top of the game, you should always keep an eye out for new opportunities.
 This is where 20% of your budget should go.
-This category still aims to be conversion drivers but allows you to move the campaign forward so as not to stagnate.
+This category still aims to be conversion drivers but allows you to move the campaign forward so not to stagnate.

 This is your testing budget.
 For example, a brand awareness campaign for paid search.
 This could be targeting upper funnel keywords that might not seem like they would naturally convert on the last-click model.
-However, in the long-term, these are helping to influence buyer behavior and traffic which can then be remarketed.
+However, in the long-term, these are helping to influence buyer behaviour and traffic which can then be remarketed.

 BOSCO™ uses a sophisticated data model to estimate your search metrics, in order to provide a recommended channel budget split.
 If you’re looking for a reliable way to test alternative budget scenarios and see where you spend be investing your budgets, ask BOSCO™.
-To speak to one of our specialists, drop us an email at firstname.lastname@example.org.
+To speak to one of our specialists, drop us an email on email@example.com.